Can You Use Jojoba Oil As Lube Or For Anal Sex?

 Additionally, they are not compatible with dental dams, although oil-based lubes generally shouldn’t be used during oral sex because they can pose a choking hazard.

-If you want to find out more about them, we have tested and reviewed the best oil-based personal lubricants on the market and you’ll find our top recommendation below.
+If you want to find out more about them, we have tested and reviewed the best oil-based personal lubricants on the market.

 - Natural And Organic Lubricants